Sangha Trinational

-Sangha Trinational (Trinational de la Sangha, TNS) is a forest divided between the nations of Central African Republic, Cameroon and Congo-Brazzaville.
+Sangha Trinational (Trinational de la Sangha, TNS) is a forest divided between the nations of the Central African Republic, Cameroon and Republic of the Congo.
 It was added as a UNESCO World Heritage Site in 2012 because of its outstanding biodiversity and unique biological communities.
-The site includes 3 contiguous national parks within the humid tropical forests of Central Africa: Nouabalé-Ndoki National Park in Congo, Lobéké National Park in Cameroon, and Dzanga-Ndoki National Park in Central African Republic.
+The site includes three contiguous national parks within the humid tropical forests of Central Africa: Nouabalé-Ndoki National Park in Congo, Lobéké National Park in Cameroon, and Dzanga-Ndoki National Park in the Central African Republic.
 The large size of the site and the relatively limited amount of deforestation within the three parks has allowed populations of vulnerable species such as African forest elephants, gorillas, sitatunga, and chimpanzees to thrive.
 In addition, populations of critically endangered plant species such as Mukulungu are protected within the site's borders.